Prosecco & Petals

 Weddings that exceed £22,000 will often include additional elements such as videographers, fireworks, other food services or higher cost venues.

-Once you have an approximate wedding budget, it is recommended to proportion out the costs to ensure that you do not overspend on certain items and then cannot afford others.
-The below percentages give a rough estimate of the portion of your overall budget that each item should be.
-It is worth revising these proportions if you have a particular preference or can negate certain aspects.
+Once you have an overall budget, it is wise to proportion out the costs, so you do not overspend on specific items and then cannot afford others.
+The below wedding budget percentages give an estimated spend for each element of your big day.

 Wedding venue (40% if including food and catering)